MRO Procurement: 3 Proven Strategies for Cost Improvement

 - Segmenting and focusing on specialty components can produce real savings

 - Gaining visibility into MRO spend across locations is crucial

-The good news: with the right plan in place, it is possible to make a significant impact on the bottom line through MRO sourcing, procurement and management.
+The good news: With the right plan in place, MRO sourcing strategy, procurement and management can make a significant impact on the bottom line.

-The following three strategies can help reveal opportunities to control MRO costs:
+The following three MRO procurement strategies can help create opportunities to control MRO costs: